depasquale-lab/StateSpaceDynamics.jl/paper/paper.md

 }|\theta) dx_{1:T
 } \end{equation}

 To address these limitations, we have developed `StateSpaceDynamics.jl`, which employs a previously advocated approach of directly maximizing the complete-data log-likelihood with respect to the hidden state path for Linear Dynamical System models [@Paninski2010-ns].
 By leveraging the block-tridiagonal structure of the Hessian matrix, this method allows for the exact computation of the Kalman smoother in O(T) time [@Paninski2010-ns].
-Furthermore, it facilitates the generalization of the Rauch–Tung–Striebel (RTS) smoother to accommodate other observation noise models (e.g., Poisson and Bernoulli), requiring only the computation of the gradient and Hessian of the new model to obtain an exact maximum a posteriori (MAP) path.\\
+Furthermore, it facilitates the generalization of the Rauch–Tung–Striebel (RTS) smoother to accommodate other observation noise models (e.g., Poisson and Bernoulli), requiring only the computation of the gradient and Hessian of the new model to obtain an *exact* maximum a posteriori (MAP) path.\\

-An additional advantage of this approach is the ease of pairing with the  Laplace approximation, which assumes a globally Gaussian posterior over the latent state path.
-In the case of Gaussian observations, this method reduces to exact EM.\
+Furthermore, given the analytical Hessian matrices are available, once can make use of this to perform an approximate EM algorithm by generating an LaPlace approxiamtion of the posterior distirubtion of the latent states.
+One can easily make use of fast inversion algorithms of the negative Hessian (i.e., Fisher Information Matrix), which are block-triadiagonal (cite the paper whsoe algorithm i used).
+From here one can compute the approximate second moments of the posterior distribution i.e., $\text{Cov}(X_t, X_t)$ and $\text{Cov}(X_t, X_{t-1})$, and use the analytical updatse for the canonical LDS (cite paninski and robert kass).
+This approach becomes exact EM in the case of Gaussian observations.

-By providing these advanced features, `StateSpaceDynamics.jl` fills a critical gap in the Julia ecosystem, offering modern computational neuroscientists the tools necessary to model complex neural data with state-space models that incorporate both dimensionality reduction and temporal dynamics.
+By providing these features, `StateSpaceDynamics.jl` fills a critical gap in the Julia ecosystem, offering modern computational neuroscientists the tools necessary to model complex neural data with state-space models that incorporate both dimensionality reduction and temporal dynamics.

 # Package design